DataDog/datadog-openshift/README.md

 Before adding the Datadog cartridge, make sure you have installed **python 2.6 or above** on your gear.

 1. Add the cartridge to your gear.
+The URL to the manifest you should use is: http://cartreflect-claytondev.rhcloud.com/github/datadog/datadog-openshift

-If you are using the RHC client tool, you would use the following command:
+  If you are using the RHC client tool, you would run the following command to install the cartridge:
   ```
   rhc cartridge-add http://cartreflect-claytondev.rhcloud.com/github/datadog/datadog-openshift -a myapp
   ```